AgneevMukherjee/agneev-blog/_posts/2022-01-24-extensive-roman-mnist-dataset-the-preparation.markdown

 ## Generate synthetic data

 In the absence of enough 'real' or 'augmented' data, synthetic data is a plausible means of increasing data availability, provided the synthetic data is similar enough to the real data.
 I therefore decided to see how to generate artificial images to boost the number of images.
 For this, Generative Adversarial Networks (GANs) seemed to be the ideal choice, and hence I first tried them.
 However, the numbers generated were either virtually identical to those fed, defeating the purpose, or were unrecognisable.

+I then decided on a different technique.
+The Roman numbers in question are all composed of three letters – i, v and x – and hence I decided to compose synthetic numerals based on open-source handwritten datasets.
+I tried different datasets, including the [HASYv2 dataset](https://www.kaggle.com/martinthoma/hasyv2-dataset-friend-of-mnist) and the [T-H-E dataset](https://github.com/bartosgaye/thedataset), but after a trial and error process settled on the [Chars74K](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) and the [EMNIST](https://arxiv.org/abs/1702.05373v1) datasets.
+This was because I felt that these datasets possessed diverse and realistic letters, while also being relatively easy to manipulate into the different numbers.